-New 2021 Free Lunch Portfolio
+New 2022 Free Lunch Portfolio

 Here are the constituents for the upcoming year:

-If you are a new investor to the Free Lunch Portfolio, you can just equal weight these 15 stocks (i.e., invest the same amount of money in each of these 15) between now and early January 2021.
+If you are a new investor to the Free Lunch Portfolio, you can just equal weight these 15 stocks (i.e., invest the same amount of money in each of these 15) between now and early January 2022.

-These are the stocks to sell, along with their full-year 2020 returns:
+These are the stocks to sell, along with their full-year 2021 returns:

-As a reminder, the new Uber Cannibals get published every April, while the new Spawners and Shameless Cloning businesses are released in December.
-When we publish the new Uber Cannibals in April 2021, sell the Ubers that are no longer on the new list and invest the proceeds equally across the new Uber Cannibal picks.
-Then in January 2022, you’ll rebalance the Spawners and Shameless Cloning ideas.
+As a reminder, the new Uber Cannibals get published every April, while the new Spawners and Shameless Cloning businesses are released in January.
+When we publish the new Uber Cannibals in April 2022, sell the Ubers that are no longer on the new list and invest the proceeds equally across the new Uber Cannibal picks.
+Then in January 2023, you’ll rebalance the Spawners and Shameless Cloning ideas.

 Note, anyone who invests in any strategy needs to do their own research/due diligence and are themselves fully responsible for the outcome.

 I very much enjoyed my discussion with Prof. Arvind Navaratnam’s class on Fundamental Analysis & Value Investing at the Carroll School of Management (Boston College).
-We discussed a few investing frameworks, circle of competence, and the power of compounding.
+This was my 10th year of speaking to the students.
+We discussed a few investing frameworks, Tencent business model, and evolution of my investing style.

 I very much enjoyed my Q&A session with Itai Parnes for Brown University Value Investing Speaker Series.
 Itai did his homework and asked wonderful questions.
 I talked about Spawners, Chinese Big Tech Regulation and how to raise capital when you start a Fund.